-Register 0x75, Interrupt Mask Register 2

-These registers allow individual interrupt sources to be masked out to prevent SMBALERT interrupts.
+Interrupt Mask Register 1 is located at Address 0x74; Interrupt Mask Register 2 is located at Address 0x75.
+These allow individual interrupt sources to be masked out to prevent SMBALERT interrupts.
 Masking an interrupt source prevents only the SMBALERT output from being asserted; the appropriate status bit is set normally.

-Interrupt Mask Register 1 (0x74)
+Interrupt Mask Register 1 (Reg.
+0x74)